Aeroraven/Ifrit-v2/README.md

 ## 4. License

-Although this repository is a completely toy project, I'd like to make it as free as possible.
-So, it's licensed under [AGPL-v3 License](https://www.gnu.org/licenses/agpl-3.0.en.html), even it's hard to be integrated with server applications.
+It's licensed under [AGPL-v3 License](https://www.gnu.org/licenses/agpl-3.0.en.html), even it's hard to be integrated with server applications.
 The copy for license can be found in the root directory.